Azamann01/Coffee-Project/README.md

-the main purpose is to turn every person visiting the coffee-website to a customer.
+the main purpose of this project, is to turn every person visiting the coffee-website to a customer.